PuddletownDesign/Linux-Setups/git-deployment.md

 git push live master
 ```

+That's it!
+As long as you don't get any errors you should be able to look at the page on the web as see the updates were applied.

 ## How to add another site (`<yourdomain.com>`)

 Now that we've set everything up and added one site, let's go ahead and add another for `<yourdomain.com>` so you can see the exact, basic process for each future site.

-_This assumes that you've [created a server block for this site and have nginx configured properly](https://github.com/PuddletownDesign/Linux-Setups/blob/master/installing-configuring-and-using-nginx-on-linux.md)_.
+_This assumes that you've [created a server block for `<yourdomain.com>` and have nginx configured properly](https://github.com/PuddletownDesign/Linux-Setups/blob/master/installing-configuring-and-using-nginx-on-linux.md)_.

 ### Creating a new live repo